Our teams work in collaboration with sport partners to enable and impact Australian athletes to become world’s best.

 Canoe – Sprint

-The NSWIS Canoe Sprint Program aims to support Australian Canoeing athletes to reach benchmark event performance targets and develop an enhanced pathway.
+In partnership with Paddle Australia, the NSWIS Canoe Sprint Program aims to support Australian athletes to reach benchmark event performance targets and develop an enhanced pathway.
 The program delivers a nationally focused performance environment and provides high quality facilities, coaching and performance support.

 The program has supported a number of internationally successful athletes including Murray Stewart and David Smith who won gold at the 2012 London Olympic Games as part of the men’s K4 1000m event.